chestnzu1/BMC/README.md

 ```
 ## Co-expression network construction
 We used prognostic-hallmark genes of breast cancer to construct the network.The full breast cancer FPKM values data can be found at https://fairdomhub.org/data_files/4047.
 Prognostic-hallmark genes with log-transformed FPKM value belonging to GO1 to GO4 can be found at https://fairdomhub.org/assays/1392?graph_view=tree.
-We used the Rpackage WGCNA to construct the co-expression network with aforementioned data(see [WGCNA](https://github.com/chestnzu1/BMC/blob/main/WGCNA_FPKM)).
-Clusters were
+We used the Rpackage *WGCNA* to construct the co-expression network with aforementioned data(see [WGCNA](https://github.com/chestnzu1/BMC/blob/main/WGCNA_FPKM)) and genes are grouped  into different clusters. detailed information about WGCNA can be found at([WCGNA] https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/index.html)

+## hub genes identification and functional similarities between modules
-identified and export to cytoscape to find hub genes for each cluster.
+Clusters were identified and export to cytoscape to find hub genes for each cluster.
 5 genes with the highest intra-modular connectivity in each module were designated as hub genes.
+The closeness of the proteins encoded by hub genes of clusters which have a high overlap on hub genes are revealed by using String Database(https://string-db.org/cgi/input?sessionId=bKwPqj7oGzsF&input_page_show_search=on).
+Next, clusters were paired and the functional similarity were calculated by using aforementioned R package GOSemSim using the same code.
+The visualization of the functional similarity results were accomplished by using python Package *seaborn*. functional similarity data can be found at https://fairdomhub.org/data_files/4015?graph_view=tree.